 - You can purchase the mattress pads separately.
 If you go this route, they should fit any standard size crib mattress.

 - The company recommends you use sheets made from any natural breathable fabric.
 Naturepedic makes certified organic cotton sheets.

 What We’d Change

-- The company is quite opaque about how they meet federal and state flammability standards.
+- To the average consumer (aka: us) the company seems opaque about how they meet federal and state flammability standards.
 While we understand the need to keep proprietary info safe, we’d love to see more transparency.

 - There’s no indication of what kind of sheets to use to maintain mattress breathability.
 With the Newton crib mattress, the company is really clear that you need to use a natural, breathable fabric like muslin to maintain breathability of the mattress.